-These dinners, candy boxes and events will help you usher in the Year of the Dragon.
+These dinners, candy boxes and events will help you usher in the Year of the Snake.

 The Lunar New Year is a holiday centred around prosperity, good health, and honouring family, and it is celebrated in Asian communities all over the Greater Toronto Area.

 It’s a celebration filled with get-togethers, large feasts, colourful decorations, traditional clothing and age-old customs.
-This year, it kicks off on February 10, 2024, to bring in the Year of the Dragon.
+This year, it kicks off on January 29, 2025, to bring in the Year of the Snake.

-While you might often hear “Chinese New Year,” various Asian cultures celebrate this occasion, so “Lunar New Year” is the more inclusive term.
+While you might often hear “Chinese New Year,” various Asian cultures celebrate this occasion, so “Lunar New Year” is the more inclusive term since it is also celebrated in Korea, Vietnam, Malaysia, Brunei, Mongolia, and Singapore.

-There are different ways to celebrate the Lunar New Year in Toronto, so let’s dive into a few common traditions.
+Here are some ways to celebrate the Lunar New Year in Toronto.

 Lunar New Year food

 One of the best parts of the Lunar New Year is the food.
-There are various celebratory meals, but the most important is a dinner feast with extended family on the eve of the new year.
+There are various celebratory meals, but the most important is a dinner feast with extended family on the new year's eve.
+These dinners can be quite traditional and often quite extravagant.

 There is a Chinese New Year saying, 年年有余 (nian nian you yu), which translates into “may every year bring you surplus.”
-The play on words is that 余 (surplus) sounds like 鱼 (fish), which is why every dinner will always have fish.
+The play on words is that 余 (surplus) sounds like 鱼 (fish), which is why every dinner always has fish.
+Numerous dishes are based on this type of double entendre.

-Here are just a few options for restaurants serving Lunar New Year food.
+If you want to try traditional and modern takes on this food, here are a few ideas for restaurants serving Lunar New Year food.

 DaiLo

-Chef Nick Liu of DaiLo will serve a special tasting menu (February 10–17, 2024) that includes lobster longevity noodles, pastrami spring rolls (a traditional symbol of wealth and prosperity), oysters and pearls and steamed whole fish (to symbolize abundance).
+Every year, Chef Nick Liu of DaiLo puts together a special tasting menu that in the past has featured the indulgent lobster longevity noodles, pastrami spring rolls (a traditional symbol of wealth and prosperity), oysters and pearls and steamed whole fish (to symbolize abundance).

 Hong Shing